 As the number of smartphone users grows, the demand for exciting new mobile apps also grows.
 Mobile app development is quickly becoming one of the most lucrative programming fields, especially if you are good at working on your own.
 Freelance work is very common for mobile programmers.

+Learning how to become a programmer opens many more opportunities.
 The above are just some of the most common programming jobs.
 If none of them appeal to you, do some more research and discover what other jobs are out there.
 New job titles and roles are being created all the time as technology evolves, so make sure that you follow the latest industry news and network with your fellow programmers.

 Step 3: Learn A Programming Language (Or Three)